Validating Quantum State Preparation Programs (Extended Version): QSV Applications

 \section{QSV Applications}

-This section presents QSV applications, based on \pqasm programs, to validate and compile the programs.
-We start by discussing QSV's PBT framework for \pqasm programs.
-Next, we consider translation from \pqasm to \sqir and proof of its correctness.
+This section presents QSV applications, based on \pqasm programs, to validate and compile the programs, including QSV's PBT (property-based testing) framework and the translation from \pqasm to \sqir and proof of its correctness.